 Tête Pressée, located outside central Bruges, close to one of the main entrance roads.
 This original small restaurant serves gastronomy, with a focus on local produced products, using traditional cooking styles, aiming for nostalgic experiences.
 A great place for an out of the ordinary lunch or dinner.
 In the shop you can buy their dishes to warm up at home.
 (An idea for those who stay in a holiday home) Because of corona the re-opening of the restaurant has been delayed till september 2020, only their shop where you can buy prepared dishes to reheat at home is open now.

-Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
+Brutal by Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
 They serve dishes that focus on the traditional Flemish kitchen, using high quality local ingredients prepared with respect for the authentic taste of the product.
-They have a set lunch formula for 40 euro (appetizer, first course, main course and dessert).
-In the evening you can choose between a four or five course dinner (55 or 65 euro pp), from a limited choice menu.
-You cannot eat a la carte.
-They offer wine by the glass that team perfectly with the served dishes.
+They offer wine that team perfectly with the served dishes.
 The restaurant is tastefully decorated, the service friendly and very attentive.
-You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online) They also have rethought their concept for this summer and are now a wine bar serving à la carte dishes.
-The restaurant is open daily from 12 to 10 PM.
+You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online) They also have rethought their concept and are now a wine bar serving à la carte dishes.
+The restaurant is open Monday to Friday from 12 to 9 PM.
+They also do take-away.

-Kok au Vin, a real gem of a restaurant.
+Locàle, Kok au Vin before is a real gem of a restaurant.
 I don’t know why for someone living in Bruges it took us so long to find this restaurant.
 We ate here for my birthday.
 We chose the Bib Gourmand three courses dinner for 37 euro.
 Every dish was cooked to perfection, using the best local ingredients, and smartly brought on the plate.
 The restaurant itself is beautifully designed, and the service impeccable.
 I cannot find any fault here.
 Highly recommended for a smart dinner experience.
 This is the kind of restaurant that pays tribute to our country as a gastronomic jewel.
-You can also choose a 4 or 5 course menu or eat a la carte.
-At lunch they serve a three course menu at 29 euro.
-And their drinks, like the cocktails, are up to a high standard.
-You can reserve your table online.
+They have rethought their concept and now serve funky food with attention to its local origin.
+Open Wednesday to Saturday 12 to 10:30 PM.

 Zushi: if you are an aficionado of sushi, this is about the only spot in Bruges to have good reasonably priced sushi.
 But it is take-away only.
 Good idea for a stylish picnic in one of the parks in Bruges on a nice summer day. (but make sure you leave no trash behind!)
 The sushi is really good, and they have vegetarian options.
 They prepare them fresh as you order!